-Heart attack - A definite diagnosis of acute myocardial infarction with death of heart muscle, as evidenced by all of the following:
+Heart attack - A definite diagnoses of acute myocardial infarction with death of heart muscle, as evidenced by all of the following:

-- Typical clinical symptoms (for example, characteristic chest pain). - New characteristic electrocardiographic changes or new diagnostic imaging changes. - The characteristic rise of cardiac enzymes or Troponins recorded at the following levels or higher; - Troponin T > 200 ng/L (0.2 ng/ml or 0.2 ug/L) - Troponin I > 500 ng/L (0.5 ng/ml or 0.5 ug/L).
+- Typical clinical symptoms (for example, characteristic chest pain). - New characteristic electrocardiographic changes or new diagnostic imaging changes.

+- The characteristic rise of cardiac enzymes or Troponins recorded at the following levels or higher; - Troponin T > 200 ng/L (0.2 ng/ml or 0.2 ug/L) - Troponin I > 500 ng/L (0.5 ng/ml or 0.5 ug/L).

 The evidence must show a definite acute myocardial infarction.
+For the above definition, the following are not covered:

-- Myocardial injury without myocardial infarction. - · Angina without myocardial infarction.
+- Myocardial injury without myocardial infarction. - Angina without myocardial infarction.